benngermin/epq/replit.md

 ## Recent Changes

+### October 16, 2024 - Fixed Auto-Flip Bug for Unanswered Questions
+- **Issue**: After adding auto-flip for correct answers, questions were immediately flipping when navigating to new questions
+- **Root Cause**: Auto-flip condition checked `question?.userAnswer !== undefined` which incorrectly triggered when `userAnswer` was `null`
+- **Solution**: Updated condition to check for truthy `userAnswer` object with valid `isCorrect` boolean property
+- **Implementation**: Changed auto-flip trigger to `question?.userAnswer && typeof question.userAnswer.isCorrect === 'boolean'`
+- **Result**: Auto-flip now only triggers for questions that have been answered, not when navigating to new questions

+### October 16, 2024 - Mobile WebView Flip Animation Fix
+- **Issue**: Question cards were not flipping when users got answers correct in mobile webviews
+- **Root Cause**:
+  1. Auto-flip was only configured for incorrect answers, not correct ones
+  2. WebViews often have issues with CSS 3D transforms and backface-visibility
+- **Solution**:
+  1. Added auto-flip for both correct (150ms delay) and incorrect answers (1500ms delay)
+  2. Created webview detection utility to identify when running in mobile app browsers
+  3. Added special CSS mode for webviews using opacity/visibility transitions instead of 3D transforms
+  4. Added reflow forcing for webview compatibility
+- **Components Updated**:
+  - `client/src/components/question-card.tsx` - Added auto-flip for correct answers and webview compatibility
+  - `client/src/utils/detect-webview.ts` - New utility for detecting webview environments
+- **Result**: Question cards now flip reliably in both regular browsers and mobile webviews

 ### October 15, 2024 - Mobile-View Navigation & Chat Fixes
 - **Issue 1**: Mobile-view path was lost when switching question sets
   - **Root Cause**: Navigation logic in QuestionSetPractice only preserved demo mode, not mobile-view mode